haidee09/DrivingApp-docs/doc/adminManual/deployment.md

 - **Execution environment Node.js**, you can check the installation documentation in the following [link](https://nodejs.org/en/download/).
 - **Package manager npm or yarn**, you can check the npm documentation [here](https://docs.npmjs.com/) and the documentation of yarn [here](https://yarnpkg.com/en/docs).
 - **MariaDB database manager system** version 10.4, visit the following [link](https://mariadb.org/download/) to install MariaDB.
 - **FIWARE Orion ContextBroker** in a version higher than 1.15.1, you can check the official documentation in the following [link](https://fiware-orion.readthedocs.io/en/master/).
-- **Orion ContextBroker de FIWARE** en una versión superior a la 1.15.1, puede consultar la documentación oficial en el siguiente [enlace](https://fiware-orion.readthedocs.io/en/master/).
 - **IDM - FIWARE KeyRock** in a version less than or equal to 6, or **Keystone from Openstack**.
 You can check the official repository of IDM - Keyrock in the following [link](https://github.com/ging/fiware-idm-deprecated) and the docs of Keystone - Openstack version 3 in this [link](https://docs.openstack.org/keystone/latest/).

 #### Optional requirements